LovelyBuggies/LovelyBuggies.github.io/notes/content/lm/rewarding-languages.md

 <span class="text-danger"><strong>How to define LLM rewards in multi-turn?</strong></span>

+Let's trace back what trandition RL rewards looks like first.
+But LLM can't.

-The simpliest answer is just to use the original bandit/one-turn reward model repeatedly (Shao et al. 2024).
-But,
+The simpliest way is just to use the original bandit/one-turn reward model repeatedly (Shao et al. 2024).
+However, they are problematic as...

 ## Citation